jpquast/ggplate/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is and what the expected behaviour is.

 **To Reproduce**
-Create a reproducible example with the `reprex` package.
+Create a reproducible example with the `reprex` package if it is possible for the bug you encounter.
 Exactly follow these [steps](https://reprex.tidyverse.org).
 Then post the reprex here as it is.

 If you need to provide your own dataset, you can use the `dput()` function to turn your `data.frame` into code that you can use in the reprex.
 This is an example of how this would work: